Avia Vehicles

 One of the most interesting applications of Avia trucks was the Klöckner Humboldt Deutz Spanish subsidiary designed Avia-Deutz firefighting engine.
 Based on an Avia 3500L chassis-cab, it featured an air-cooled Deutz engine equipped with German Magirus firefighting equipment.

 In the early 70s, AISA was taken over by its main competitor Motor Iberica, manufacturer of the Ebro range of commercial vehicles, and gradually Avia vehicles became little more than badge engineered Ebros.
 All new models were now called AVIA-EBRO.
 When Nissan Motors of Japan took over Motor Iberica in the 1980s, the Avia brand name had disappeared.
 Several AVIA-EBRO 3500L Diesel models are still in daily use and can be occasionally spotted in Spain, normally employed in agriculture and industrial activities.
 Both AVIA and AVIA-EBRO brands are still in use.

-The Spanish Avia should not be confused with the Czech Avia aircraft and automotive brand of the very same trade mark.

 Avia trucks were used by the Spanish Armed Police in their anti-riot operations.